ahhh/archmage/README.md

 - **Virulent Toxin** — pools deal more damage and linger far longer
 - **Caustic Acid** — converts to burning acid with enormous tick damage

----

-## Blade Cycle

-A ring of five close-combat weapons for players who like to get in and stay there.
-Blade Cycle weapons reward aggressive positioning — blades that return to hand, shells that punish contact, traps that catch fleeing enemies, and a legendary whip of enchanted pasta.

 ### 🗡️ Afro Samurai's Final Blade
 Fires three devastating cutting slashes at the nearest enemy.
 Each slash tears through anything in its path with extreme armor penetration, and the cuts fan out slightly to cover a wide arc.
 Built for massive single-target and multi-pierce annihilation.
 - **Phantom Strike** — each slash splits into 2 additional cuts on contact at 70% power